 In the end, Litecoin is a bit more than Bitcoin Lite.
 The improvements made to the first cryptocurrency’s technology make Litecoin deliver on its use case.
 If alt season ever comes, it will definitely take its niche and probably stay at the top as one of the longest standing and efficient altcoins.

 Did you find the article interesting or informative?
 Please let us know with your feedback!
-To not miss a new piece of content, subscribe to our Medium and Twitter, join our Facebook group, Telegram chat and ChangeHero subreddit.
+To not miss a new piece of content, subscribe to our Medium and Twitter, join our Facebook group, Telegram and ChangeHero subreddit.
 Take care!